definfo/lyricer/README.md

 # Lyricer

-Lyricer is an addon for waybar to display lyrics.
+Lyricer is an addon for waybar to display lyrics (continuation of [moelife-coder/lyricer](https://github.com/moelife-coder/lyricer.git)).

 ## Features